-Since Lan Shui assumed the position of Music Director in 1997, the SSO has performed in Europe, Asia and the United States.
+Beyond Singapore, the SSO has performed in Europe, Asia and the United States.
 In May 2016 the SSO was invited to perform at the Dresden Music Festival and the Prague Spring International Music Festival.
-This successful five-city tour of Germany and Prague also included the SSO’s return to the Berlin Philharmonie after six years.
-In 2014 the SSO’s debut at the 120th BBC Proms in London received critical acclaim in the major UK newspapers The Guardian and Telegraph.
+This successful five-city tour of Germany and Prague also included the SSOs second performance at the Berlin Philharmonie.
+In 2014, the SSOs debut at the 120th BBC Proms in London received praise in major UK newspapers The Guardian and The Telegraph.
 The SSO has also performed in China on multiple occasions.